mneudert/sass-nginx-module/README.md

 During compilation the header file `sass.h` has to be available.
 The files included inside this file are also required.
 The exact list depends on your LibSass version.

-If you are using a _LibSass version prior to 3.3.0_ you also need the file `sass_context.h`.

 ### NGINX

 Using this module is as easy as recompiling NGINX from source: